-SLA is still quite young as a field of study-much younger than well-established disciplines such as psychology or sociology.
-While there has always been an interest how people acquire second languages, the systematic study of L2 acquisition did not start until the 1960s when Chomsky's (1959) critique of Skinner's Verbal Behavior liberated researchers from what Larsen-Freeman (2007) termed the 'bondage of behaviorism', making it possible to investigate language learning as a cognitive enterprise.
+Thus, SLA is still quite young as a field of study-much younger than well-established disciplines such as psychology or sociology.
+While there has always been an interest how people acquire second languages, the systematic study of L2 acquisition did not start until the 1960s when Chomsky's (1959) critique of Skinner's Verbal Behavior.
 Since then, SLA has developed exponentially (Ellis, p.398).